jkirsch/senser/README.md

 For this end a web controller is exposed as a component, `edu.tuberlin.senser.images.web.controller.ImageController` which listens on localhost:8080/images/{id}

+Just visit <https://localhost:8080/images> to view a global view of all images.

-So if there is a persons with ID 1 found we can quickly retrieve all training samples using <https://localhost:8080/images/1> .
+So if there is a person with ID 1 found we can quickly retrieve all training samples using <https://localhost:8080/images/1> .
 This will hit the controller, which retrieves the Person Object from the database, sets a model and forwards it to a view "faces"

 ```java